-Informal professional opinion or use surveys are acceptable but should be brief and should encourage off-line responses.
-In keeping with the educational spirit of the platform and communities, you are encouraged to note how the responses will be used and share a synopsis of any information you gather.
+Informal professional opinion or use surveys are acceptable but should be brief and should encourage offline responses.
+In keeping with the educational spirit of the platform and communities, you are encouraged to indicate how the responses will be used and share a synopsis of any information you gather.

-Media professionals are welcome to subscribe to community groups to stay informed of the latest campus IT issues.
+Media professionals are welcome to subscribe to Community Groups to stay informed of the latest campus issues.
 Interaction on the list should be in the spirit of the educational nature of the groups, with these media-specific guidelines:

-- Media representatives are welcome to pose questions and to participate in discussions intended for the community groups subscriber community.
-They may NOT, however, ask questions or invite separate follow-up to the full list expressly for the purpose of soliciting contributors to pending articles or other editorial content.
-Out of respect for the purpose of community groups, we ask that media or corporate representatives do not solicit input to develop content or quotes for its own publications via the CGs.
+Media representatives are welcome to pose questions and participate in discussions intended for the Community Groups' subscriber community.
+They may NOT, however, ask questions or invite separate follow-ups to the full list expressly for the purpose of soliciting contributors to pending articles or other editorial content.
+Out of respect for the purpose of Community Groups, we ask that media or corporate representatives do not solicit input to develop content or quotes for their own publications via the CGs.
 NOTE: This guideline does not preclude media or corporate representatives from following up directly with individual subscribers who post to a list.